nhs-england-tools/repository-template/docs/Tutorial.md

 executes that sort of test.

-Let's add another: let's get `make test-lint` working, and as an arbitrary choice we'll use python's `black` tool.
+Let's add another: let's get `make test-lint` working, and as an arbitrary choice we'll use Python's `black` tool.
 First add it to `pyproject.toml` with `poetry`:

 ```console